JoshuaKGoldberg/Goldblog/content/blog/code-before-super-technical-overview/index.md

 }
 ```

-With these approximate type checker changes, the type checker allows for code before the `super()` call so long as it doesn't immediately reference `super` or `this`.
+With these approximate type checker changes, the type checker allows for code before the `super()` call as long as it doesn't immediately reference `super` or `this`.
+The type checker was sufficiently updated for my changes.
+Hooray!

-That leaves us with making TypeScript's code emit properly output JavaScript for these new constructor variants.
+That leaves us with making TypeScript's code emit properly transform JavaScript for these new constructor variants.

 ## Updating Transformers

-TypeScript's code emit works by passing each input file's AST through a series of transformers.
+TypeScript's code emit converts input TypeScript syntax to output JavaScript syntax by passing each input AST through a series of transformers.
 You can see the impacted transformers in the [pull request](https://github.com/microsoft/TypeScript/pull/29374/files) under `src/transformers`.
 They're coordinated by a [`getScriptTransformers` in `src/compiler/transformer.ts`](https://github.com/Microsoft/TypeScript/blob/39ff1568e9676d40cf545477e9fd04077eff9b78/src/compiler/transformer.ts#L41).

 The transformers relevant to this pull request are, in order:

-1. `transformTypeScript`: Removes type system specific syntax, leaving pure glorious JavaScript
+1. **`transformTypeScript`**: Removes type system specific syntax, leaving pure glorious JavaScript.
-2. `transformClassFields`: Massages class fields such as class properties and parameter properties into their JavaScript equivalents
+2. **`transformClassFields`**: Massages class fields such as class properties and parameter properties into their JavaScript equivalents.
-3. For each language version recognized by TypeScript, a transformer of the next language version's name transforms it
+3. **`transformES....`**: For each language version recognized by TypeScript, a transformer of the next language version's name transforms it.
-    - These start at ESNext, then decrease sequentially from the newest known language version down to the configured output target language version
+    - These start at ESNext, then decrease sequentially from the newest known language version down to the configured output target language version.
-    - For example, if the configured output language version is `es2019`, then as of TypeScript 4.6 the transformers to be run would be: `transformESNext`, `transformES2021`, and `transformES2020`
+    - For example, if the configured output language version is `"es2019"`, then as of TypeScript 4.6 the transformers to be run would be: `transformESNext`, `transformES2021`, and `transformES2020`.

 Transformers generally recursively crawl through the nodes in the file's AST, applying transformations to specific node types as they find them.
 These next three blog post sections will give a high-level overview of each of the changed transformers.